My Research Journey

 Looking Forward

-I continue to collaborate with groups at Carnegie Mellon University, University of Wisconsin–Madison, Stanford University, and BUET.
+In August 2026, I begin my Ph.D. at the Siebel School of Computing and Data Science, University of Illinois Urbana-Champaign, while continuing to collaborate with groups at Carnegie Mellon University, University of Wisconsin–Madison, and BUET.
 My long-term goal is to build machine learning systems that can both interpret complex biological data and support real decision-making in health and science, while being aware of bias, context, and uncertainty.

 Current Active Projects: